kiranma72/abdm-docs/content/3-get-health-records/_index.md

 patient, and upon obtaining the patient’s digital consent, view the health records for a limited time period.

-- How to create consent request and notifying the patient
+- How to create consent request and notify the patient
 - How to notify patient consent from CM to HIU
 - How to fetch the consent artefact
 - How to make data request and transfer